 Skewering shrimp couldn’t be easier.
 You can definitely knock it out solo, but I love getting everyone involved in this step.
 It’s fun for the kids (or your dinner party guests) to be a part of the process, so grab a few helpers and throw a skewering party.

 Drain the shrimp and discard the liquid.
 Place shrimp in a colander over a plate to catch any excess liquid.
 Hold the skewer in one hand and a shrimp in the other.
 Gently pierce the thickest part of the shrimp with the pointed end of the skewer.
 Thread the skewer through the shrimp, curling the tail toward the head, and finish by threading it through the skinny end, about an inch above the tail.

 Continue threading shrimp onto the skewer, leaving a sliver of space between each one to help them cook evenly.
 For appetizer portions, limit the shrimp to three per skewer.

 Test Kitchen tip: Use flat skewers if you have them.
+(You can also find them on Amazon.)
 Round skewers sometimes cause the shrimp to spin, making it hard to get even coverage on the grill.
 If you notice the shrimp spinning, thread a second skewer (running parallel to the first one) through the shrimp.
 This double skewer method is especially useful for very large shrimp.